CMU-17-214/s2024/labs/lab02.md

 ## Improving Encapsulation

-Fork and clone this repository: https://github.com/CMU-17-214/f23-lab02.
+Fork and clone this repository: [https://github.com/CMU-17-214/s24-lab02.](https://github.com/CMU-17-214/s24-lab02.git)

-This repository contains equivalent starter code in both Java and TypeScript.
-You will complete this task in both languages.
+This repository contains equivalent starter code in Java.

 First, get familiar with the source code.
 Find the entry point, follow imports, and understand classes/types used.
 Run the code (recall Recitation 1 for instructions).
 Generally the code is structured as follows:

 - The `shapes/` folder contains the Shape interface and several implementing classes.
 - A `Renderer` class takes a `Rectangle` object and provides a `draw` method.
-- `Main.java` or `index.ts` creates a `Renderer` backed by a `Rectangle` and calls `draw()` on it.
+- `Main.java` creates a `Renderer` backed by a `Rectangle` and calls `draw()` on it.